 There used to be guardians of the rock which consisted of elderly people born there, but they have all died and the tradition with them.
 The burial place of the last elder is still up there.

 The grounds of Olumo Rock include a small museum displaying local goods and art work.
 We visited it and got to see some interesting carvings and locally made jewelry, a weakness for my sister so she shopped.
-One of the other things that is plenty in this very fertile area is pure Shea butter (Ori) and l purchased some.
+One of the other things that is plenty in this very fertile area is pure Shea butter (Ori).
+Shea butter is an all around wonderful product as it softens the skin, possesses anti-inflammatory as well as healing properties.
+Most people use it on babies and is really expensive in the western world when it’s pure. l purchased some to bring back with me at a very reasonable price.

 All you brave souls out there.
-Would you climb Olumo Rock Abeokuta in light of the fact that you have to crawl in some places?
+Would you climb one of the biggest rocks in Africa, the monumental Olumo Rock Abeokuta in light of the fact that you have to crawl in some places?